isaacl16/abc-book-backend/README.md

 2. Last borrower is always set to the most recent or current borrower
 3. Editor is allowed to access User Management but can only view the users and cannot add, remove and update users
 4. Log in service is already implemented using JWT
-    * In parts of the code implementation, we will assume that the token has been validated with the database
+    * In parts of the code implementation, we will assume that the token has been validated

 ## Additional information
 To test the APIs on from the backed service, we will be using a self-generated JWT which is used for the sole purpose of authorization when making calling upon an API.
-We can use the following [link]("https://jwt.io/") to generate ourselves a token.
+We can use the following [link]("https://jwt.io/") to generate a JWT

 The payload should contain the following: